mallory/e2ee/draft-e2ee.md

  * Usability, accessibility and internationalisation considerations are sometimes in conflict with security and privacy considerations, such as message read status, typing indicators, URL/link previews, third-party input/output applications.

- * End user security tools like anti-virus plugins, anti spam, fraud protections are in conflict with the security and privacy considerations of the end-to-end application.
+ * End user security tools like anti-virus plugins, spam filters, fraud protections are in conflict with the security and privacy considerations of the end-to-end application.

  * Deployment is notoriously challenging for any software application where maintenance and updates can be particularly disastrous for obsolete cryptographic libraries.